 Here are some of the best places to party in Poznan:

-Tama – An excellent club close to the city centre with top techno DJs.
+- Tama club – An excellent club close to the city centre with top techno DJs.

-Lokum – Queer club and bar with two nearby locations in the city centre, with house, techno and pop parties, plus drag shows and other events.
+- Nowe Lokum Stonewall – A queer club and bar with two nearby locations in the city centre, with house, techno and pop parties, plus drag shows and other events.

 The beautiful urban nature in Poznan